SAOUD-Edib-2326095aaa/Intro-architecture-ordi/README.md

 Regroupant toutes les informations intéressante sur ce joueur qui a le potentiel de devenir un joueur énorme à effigie de son père

-Featured Article: wiki:using-this-wiki-site

-The Using this wiki site page provides useful information for the Site Admin.
-New users of Wikidot.com should read this page.

-This text explains how this site works.
-If you are the site admin, read this text and when you understand it, edit it to remove the notes so that it makes sense for your users.

-This site implements a classic Mediawiki-style wiki in Wikidot.
-Use this wiki for knowledge bases, especially if your contributors or users expect a Wikipedia-similar look and feel.
-If you need discussion forums, there are better designs.

-Anyone, having registered with Wikidot, can create a wiki page or edit existing wiki pages.
-Only site members can edit other pages, such as the menus.